sanket-desai/rvd-git/README.md

 ## Output

 The results are stored in the output directory in the file ending with "_predict.csv".
-For a project name, "ananalysis" the output file name of the prediction in the output directory would be "analysis_prediction.csv".
+For a project name, "analysis" the output file name of the prediction in the output directory would be "analysis_prediction.csv".
 The CSV file can be opened in any editor or spreadsheet / excel program.

 The output file contains following columns:
 1. Sample name (file name)
-2. Prediction (virus_positive / virus_negative)
+2. Prediction (virus positivity) - Yes / No
-3. Posterior probability of sample being virus negative
-4. Posterior probability of sample being virus positive
-5. Linear discriminant score (positive score indicates sample positivity)

 ## References